-This year olive trees have surpassed the fiddle leaf fig tree in the interior design world as a favorite home decor plant, but finding the best faux olive trees that look real can be tricky.
-You don’t want to see the plastic seams on the olives or droplets of glue “water” on the leaves.
-That will quickly turn your fake tree into a faux pas.
-My last greenery guide on where to buy the best fake plants has been wildly popular, but there is one link that is clicked on more than all the others — you guessed it — olive tree decor.
+This year faux olive trees have surpassed the fiddle leaf fig tree in the interior design world as a favorite home decor plant, but finding the best faux olive trees that look real can be tricky.
+You don’t want to see plastic seams on the olives or droplets of glue “fake water” on the leaves.
+That will quickly turn your olive tree into a faux pas.
+My last greenery guide on where to buy the best fake plants has been wildly popular, but there is one artificial plant, in particular, that is clicked on more than all the others — you guessed it — faux olive tree decor.
 It’s having a moment, so let’s break it down with my top picks.

-- Faux Olive Tree In A Pot — pictured above in my home, it’s a favorite
+- Faux Olive Tree In Pot — pictured above in my home, it’s a favorite

 - Tall Faux Olive Tree — large and realistic with tiny fruit

-- Tall Artificial Olive Tree — 7′ tree with realistic branches and leaves
+- Tall Artificial Olive Tree In White Ribbed Planter — 7′ olive tree with realistic branches and leaves pricey but pretty

-- 48″ Fake Olive Tree (basket not included) — thin lifelike branches and leaves
+- Affordable 48″ Fake Olive Tree (basket not included) — thin lifelike branches and leaves and under $100

-- Small Faux Olive Tree In Planter — smaller 18″ olive plant with vase
+- Small Fake Olive Tree In Planter — smaller 18″ olive tree with vase

-- Topiary Shaped Artificial Olive Tree — round head of leaves gives it a topiary look and feel
+- Topiary Shaped Artificial Olive Tree — round head of leaves gives it a more traditional look and feel

-Artificial olive trees can get pricy based on quality and size.
-A 3′-4′ real olive tree will run you around $100.
-Because real plants silently scream when I near them, I might as well flush $100 down the toilet.
+Faux olive trees can get pricy based on quality and size, but a 3′-4′ real olive tree will still run you around $100.
+Because real plants silently scream and fear death when I near them, I might as well flush that $100 down the toilet.
 Plant maintenance is not my forte…I blame the ADHD.
 Weekly watering does not fit into my busy routine, so every single plant you find in my home is artificial.

-Looking back, when I first started sharing home decor, I repetitively heard, “faux plants are tacky”.
+Looking back, when I first started sharing home decor, every comment was, “faux plants are tacky”.
 Ummm, rude and completely incorrect.
 When working with Decorist on the living room makeover, I was told not to use faux trees whatsoever.
-But I broke that rule immediately, and when they reviewed the final reveal imagery, their designers had no ideas my plants were fake.
+But I broke that decorating rule immediately, and when the interior designer reviewed the final reveal imagery, she had no idea my plants were fake.

-Don’t faux plants get dusty?
-How do you keep them clean?
+How do you keep faux olive trees clean?

 Yes, but if you think about it, real plants get dusty too.
-I try to take my Swiffer Duster to the leaves once every other week, but if there’s one that has serious dust, I use Nu-Leaf Artificial Plant Cleaner.
-You simply take your plant outside, spray, and let drip-dry.
+I try to take my Swiffer Duster to the leaves once every other week, but if there’s one that has serious dust, I use Artificial Plant Cleaner.
+You simply take your plant outside, spray it, and let drip dry.
 Clean as a whistle.
-If you don’t mind using an aerosol, try using this silk flower and plant spray or this one which is unscented.
-Both will add and extra level of dust protection to the leaves.
+If you don’t mind using an aerosol, try using this silk flower and plant spray that is unscented.
+Both will add an extra level of dust protection to the leaves.